• Skip to primary navigation

 Ingredients for fermented carrots on a marble countertop.

-Note that you can use kosher salt or any other finely ground salt, as long as it doesn't contain any anti-caking agents and is not iodized, as both can affect the success and/or taste of the ferment.
+For salt, you can use sea salt, kosher salt or any other natural, finely ground salt.
+Just make sure it doesn't contain any anti-caking agents and is not iodized, as both can affect the success and/or taste of the ferment.

-And, make sure you're using fresh, non-chlorinated water when fermenting carrots or other vegetables.
+And, make sure you're using filtered, non-chlorinated water when fermenting carrots or other vegetables.

 Pro tip: If you don't have access to filtered water, you can boil tap water first and let it cool in order to remove the chlorine from the water.